 This article tries to provide guidance to such people in preparing themselves for it.
 Please note that this web site is absolutely not against or for using such reasons for inviting relatives.
 We have no bias or personal opinion on this.
-The guidance is not meant to be anti-immigrant, anti-family or anything like that.
+The guidance provided is not meant to be anti-immigrant, anti-family, or anything like that.
 It is strictly provided from the perspective of the U.S. immigration law for a visitors visa.

 In order to understand it better, you should consider the difference between American and other cultures.
 In the U.S., the family is much more narrowly defined as the spouse and the minor children under the age of 18 years.
-For most purposes, parents or in-laws are not considered as part of the family.
+For most purposes, parents or in-laws are not considered as part of the immediate family.

-Therefore, from the U.S. perspective, it does not seem necessary or mandatory for mother or mother-in-law to be present during or after the delivery.
+Therefore, from the U.S. perspective, it does not seem necessary or mandatory for a mother or mother-in-law to be present during or after the delivery.

 Baby Sitting and Maid Work

-If your relatives are helping you to take care of the housework, you are depriving the U.S. workers of their cleaning job.
+If your relatives are helping you to take care of housework, you are depriving the U.S. workers of their cleaning job.